koute/cargo-web/README.md

 It's currently very early in development; for now it supports the following sub-subcommands:

-  * `cargo web build` - a poor alias for `cargo build --target=asmjs-unknown-emscripten`
+  * `cargo web build` - builds your project
-  * `cargo web test` - automatically runs your tests in a web browser
+  * `cargo web test [--nodejs]` - automatically runs your tests in a web browser (experimental) or under Nodejs
   * `cargo web start` - builds the project, starts an embedded webserver and rebuilds as needed

+It supports all three of Rust's Web backends when passed one of the following parameters:

+  * `--target-asmjs-emscripten` - builds for `asmjs-unknown-emscripten` (default)
+  * `--target-webasm-emscripten` - builds for `wasm32-unknown-emscripten`
+  * `--target-webasm` - builds for Rust's native `wasm32-unknown-unknown`, requires Rust nightly

+Before compiling anything you will have to install the corresponding targets with `rustup` yourself, e.g.:

+    $ rustup target add asmjs-unknown-emscripten

-It will also automatically download Emscripten for you (i686 and x86_64 Linux only for now).
+On i686 and x86_64 Linux it will also automatically download Emscripten for you when building for the `*-emscripten` targets.

+It's also highly recommended that you check out the [stdweb] crate if you want to interact with the JavaScript world in your project.

 Other features which are (eventually) planned but are yet not here: